 • Try an audio tour, available in English and a slew of other languages.

-• With an upgrade at the box office, you can see the Enterprise—a NASA space shuttle prototype that played an important role in the American space program.
+• With your ticket, you can see the Enterprise—a NASA space shuttle prototype that played an important role in the American space program.

 The Met Fifth Avenue